 Do fun language-based school activities with your child at set times.
 For more information, see our previous article in Dutch, full of useful tips and links.

 4. Dutch Language and Culture

-When you are in the Netherlands, there are of course too many fun things to mention to soak up the Dutch culture.
-Of course, you speak Dutch during these outings, or agree to play “Ik zie, ik zie wat jij niet ziet…” on the bus, train, or canal boat.
+When you are in the Netherlands, there are of course, too many fun things to mention to soak up the Dutch culture.
+Of course, you speak Dutch during these outings or agree to play “Ik zie, ik zie wat jij niet ziet…” on the bus, train, or canal boat.

-Podcasts from 3 to 14 years old on the website Kinderpodcasts.
+Podcasts from 3 to 14 years old are on the website Kinderpodcasts.
 Why podcasts?
 Children respond more creatively to stories they hear than to stories on television.
 With the spoken word, children engage ideas 2-3 levels higher than their normal reading level would allow.